 To follow this type of discipline as you have in the forest tradition – I don’t know if they follow it absolutely strictly, all of this – but as a special division within the monastic Sangha, that’s not the problem.
 The problem is, you know, “Arrgh, those other monks are no good and…” Like that.
 Okay, so that is causing a split or a schism in the Sangha.

-Then the next one is holding a distorted antagonistic outlook.
+Then the next one, the ninth, is holding a distorted antagonistic outlook.
 This is not only denying what is true and what is of value.
 Like the laws of karma, safe direction in life, so refuge (Buddha, Dharma, Sangha), rebirth, liberation, enlightenment, being kind to others, helping others.
 It’s not only denying that this is either true or this is of value and of benefit, but we are antagonistic toward it and we want to prove that this is (and argue that this is) no good.
 So it’s a very closed-minded ignorant state of mind in which we’re very stubborn and we want to repudiate, try to argue and disprove something which is true or of value.
 So the object of this has to be something that exists or is true, and we must fully believe that our own denial of it is correct, and we have to actually want to fight against the correct view.

 This has to include – Tsongkhapa elaborates on distorted antagonistic thinking – that the motivation has to include five other disturbing attitudes.
 We’re referring here to a way of thinking; it doesn’t mean that we have to actually go out and go to court over something, but we’re planning it, thinking it.
 First is blindness from not knowing how some noble phenomenon exists or is the case.
 We just don’t know.
 We’re blind.
 We don’t accept that something is true.
 The second one is contentiousness.
 That means a perverse sense of enjoying being negative.
 “I like to fight.
 It’s great fun to argue against you.
 It doesn’t matter what you say.”
 There are people like that; that’s an attitude, isn’t it?
 There are people who just like being negative, and like arguing against anything that you say, aren’t there?
 They like to give other people a hard time.
 Then the third one is being thoroughly imbued – so completely convinced of our distortion – of what’s true or reality from having decisively analyzed some phenomenon but with incorrect consideration.
 So we’re completely convinced that – based on our incorrect analysis – that our view is correct and we stubbornly hold onto it.
 The fourth one is with a complete meanness, that’s being just a nasty attitude, being nasty, because we say that there’s no point in charity, there’s no point in helping others, there’s no point in any spiritual practice or anything like that.
 The fifth one is a headstrong attitude of: we want to get the better of others without feeling the least bit of shame about being antagonistic and trying to refute their beliefs.
 “I want to beat you in this discussion.”
 We’re having a discussion.
 You say that it is of benefit to help others, and I say that – I have this distorted attitude – and I say, “I don’t care what you say, but I’m going to argue with you and I want to beat you in the debate, in fact I take great delight in destroying your beliefs.
 And I’m not in the least bit ashamed of the fact that I’m trying to destroy your belief in something positive, and I don’t think there’s anything wrong with that, in fact I think it’s great fun.”
 That’s distorted antagonistic thinking.
 So when you usually hear this translated as “wrong view,” please understand that it’s much more complex than just having an incorrect understanding of something.
 This is from all points of view very, very heavy negative action.